samsitGit/samsitGit.github.io/index.md

 Hello there.

-Yep, my last name is Sit.
+Yep, my name is Sam Sit.
 Sometimes I think it's like a superhero name since both of the words have the same amount of letters and start with the same letter.
 Anyways, I am a rising third year majoring in Computing and Information Technologies.
 I'm from Quincy, MA.

 #### Some fun facts about me
 * I was a member of the "first" deaf youth magicians Club.